ciker/EasySockets.Net/README.md

 # EasySockets.Net

-High-level TCP and UDP socket library.\
+High-level TCP and UDP sockets library.\
-Easy to use, simplistic, portable.\
+Event-driven, easy to use, simplistic.\
-Written in .Net 3.5 framework.\
+Written in .Net 3.5, highly portable.\
 Compatible with Unity and Mono runtime.